modotte/P2PAnimalNoise/README.md

 ### Instructions

-- git clone https://github.com/modotte/SVFSharpExampleMod into a folder.
+- git clone https://github.com/modotte/SVAnimalNoise into a folder.
-- Change ***GamePath*** property inside of **SVFSharpExampleMod.fsproj** file to reflect your Stardew Valley installation folder.
+- Change ***GamePath*** property inside of **P2PAnimalNoise.fsproj** file to reflect your Stardew Valley installation folder.
 - Run `dotnet build --configuration Release`.
 Remember, ***DO NOT*** omit/skip `--configuration Release` option when building for test run.